WorkInTheDark/WorkInTheDark.github.io/_pages/about.md

 ## Note

-My apologies for the inconvenience that the publication list and CV on my website are usually not up-to-date -- I'm trying, but honestly this is more time consuming than writing grant proposals.
-Please refer to my [Google Scholar](https://scholar.google.com/citations?user=hJlsDfAAAAAJ) for latest update.
+<span style="color:#a70000">My apologies for the inconvenience that the publication list and CV on my website are usually not up-to-date -- I'm trying, but honestly this is more time consuming than writing grant proposals.
+Please refer to my [Google Scholar](https://scholar.google.com/citations?user=hJlsDfAAAAAJ) for latest update. </span>

 Besides, the best way for reaching out is through emails <span style="color:#6c7663">b [dot] yao [at] northeastern [dot] edu</span>.
 With that being said, my apologies for not being able to reply all the emails in a timely manner.